 This license linked below was posted online by Freescale and is open to ANY hostid and doesn't expire which great for cloning machines.
 Is it a special edition license file limited to 64K or less of code.

 Assuming 7 or better, goto the "Start menu", type Notepad, right click the icon select run as administrator.
-Goto File -> Open and goto C:\Program Files (x86)\Freescale\CodeWarrior for Microcontrollers V6.3\license.dat, then open this link to view the file in your browser.
+Goto File -> Open and goto C:\Program Files (x86)\Freescale\CodeWarrior for Microcontrollers V6.3\license.dat, then open this license link (Freescale archive) to view the file in your browser.
 Highlight all the text (starting with # lines and down) in the browser and COPY and in notepad PASTE it over ALL the existing text in license.dat, then goto File -> Save.
 This avoids any nasty file permission issues.

 P&E Micro BDM steps:

 Cyclone Pro, Cyclone Universal, USB BDM Multilink*, USB Multilink Universal, USB Multilink Universal FX.

 *Note: Rev. A of the USB-ML-12 is not supported in Windows 7/10 – Rev. C is supported but is discontinued product